VectorInstitute/UnstatedNormsAndLLMBias/README.md

 These SLURM scripts are meant specifically for the Vector HPC cluster and the size of the LLMs require a high-quality GPU.
 In our case, we use A40s.

 The experiment launch scripts (`launch_cot_prompt_experiments.sh` and `launch_prompt_experiments.sh`) are meant to automate launching a full set of experiments across models.
 Each script takes in the arguments `RUN_ID` and `DATASET`, just like the slrm scripts with the same effect.
-* `launch_prompt_experiments.sh`: Launches a single run of standard prompting experiments across OPT-6.7B, LLaMA-7B, and Llama-2-7B.
+* `launch_prompt_experiments.sh`: Launches a single run of standard prompting experiments across OPT-6.7B, LLaMA-7B, Llama-2-7B, Llama-3-8b, and Mistral-7B models.
     * To run a single prompted classification run on the Amazon dataset for all of the models using 9-shot prompts with demonstrations drawn from SST5 one would run
     ```bash
     ./unstated_norms_llm_bias/prompt_based_classification/launch_prompt_experiments.sh "run_1" "SST5"`
     ```
-* `launch_cot_prompt_experiments.sh`: Launches a single run of Zero-shot CoT prompting experiments across LLaMA-7B, and Llama-2-7B.
+* `launch_cot_prompt_experiments.sh`: Launches a single run of Zero-shot CoT prompting experiments across LLaMA-7B, Llama-2-7B, Llama-3-8b, and Mistral-7B models.
     * To run a single zero-shot prompted classification run on the Amazon dataset for all of the models.
     ```bash
     ./unstated_norms_llm_bias/prompt_based_classification/launch_cot_prompt_experiments.sh "run_1" "SST5"`